 On March 27, 2020, the U.S. federal government enacted the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act").
 The CARES Act includes a provision for a Paycheck Protection Program ("PPP") administered by the U.S. Small Business Administration ("SBA") and further amended by the Paycheck Protection Program Flexibility Act of 2020 ("PPP Flexibility Act"), which was enacted on June 5, 2020.
 In April 2020, the Company received a PPP Loan of \$312,500.
 In February 2021, the Company received a second PPP loan of \$236,457.
-In July 2021, the Company was notified that the first PPP loan was forgiven by the SBA.
-In accordance with the requirements of the CARES Act, as amended by the PPP Flexibility Act, the second PPP Loan may also be fully forgiven if proceeds are used to pay eligible payroll costs, rent, mortgage interest and utilities.
-The Company believes that all of the requirements of the CARES Act have been met and that it is probable that the entire balance of the second PPP Loan will be forgiven.
-As such, there is no liability for the PPP Loan reflected in the consolidated financial statements as the relevant expense accounts were adjusted to reflect the amounts covered under the loan.
+In accordance with the requirements of the CARES Act, as amended by the PPP Flexibility Act, the PPP Loans may be fully forgiven if proceeds are used to pay eligible payroll costs, rent, mortgage interest and utilities.
+As of September 30, 2021 and December 31, 2020, the Company believed that all of the requirements of the CARES Act had been met and that it was probable that the entire balance of the PPP Loans would be forgiven.
+As such, there is no liability for the PPP Loans reflected in the consolidated financial statements as the relevant expense accounts were adjusted to reflect the amounts covered under the loan.